davetropeano/lda/source/index.markdown

 footer: true
 ---
-LDA is a light-weight framework that helps developers design and implement integrated systems - for example web-sites - that are composed of multiple applications and can be easily deployed on clouds.
+LDA is a light-weight framework that helps developers design and implement integrated systems - for example websites - that are composed of multiple applications and can be easily deployed on clouds.

 LDA helps you implement applications, but LDA's primary purpose is not implementing individual applications - there are